seq-to-mind/semi-style-transfer/README.md

 ## Introduction
-* One implementation of the paper __Learning from Bootstrapping and Stepwise Reinforcement Reward: A Semi-Supervised Framework for Text Style Transfer__.
+* One implementation of the paper __Learning from Bootstrapping and Stepwise Reinforcement Reward: A Semi-Supervised Framework for Text Style Transfer__ in NAACL 2022.
 * This code and data are only for research use.
 Please cite the papers if they are helpful. <br>